2017, Vol. 2 Issue 1, Part B

 How to cite this article:

-Ram Chandra Gurjar and Dr. Azad Singh.
+Ram Chandra Gurjar, Dr. Azad Singh.
 State and trait anxiety of National and International level Judo players of India.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2017; 2(1): 69-71.
+Int J Yogic Hum Mov Sports Sciences 2017;2(1):69-71.